teusink/Home-Security-by-Pi/3-Hardening.md

    - And finish it up with: `sudo apt-get autoremove` and `sudo apt-get clean`

 ## Screenlock
-- Automatically locking is an important feature to prevent access by means of the GUI (i.e. when using VNC).
-I used xscreensaver for this: xscreensaver: `sudo apt-get install xscreensaver`
+Automatically locking is an important feature to prevent access by means of the GUI (i.e. when using VNC).
+I used xscreensaver for this.
+- Install it using: `sudo apt-get install xscreensaver`

+## libpam-tmpdir
+Many programs use $TMPDIR for storing temporary files.
+Not all of them are good at securing the permissions of those files. libpam-tmpdir sets $TMPDIR and $TMP for PAM sessions and sets the permissions quite tight.
+This helps system security by having an extra layer of security, making such symlink attacks and other /tmp based attacks harder or impossible.
+- Install it using: `sudo apt-get install libpam-tmpdir`

 ## E-mail
 - Time to install mail-services to make sure that an email after important events can be sent.
 Important for the detection and response part of the Security.